Analysis | Winners and losers for the 2020 NFL draft

 He came away with three good players, then didn’t draft again until the seventh round.
 The Saints selected Michigan center Cesar Ruiz in the first round and Wisconsin linebacker Zack Baun and Dayton tight end Adam Trautman in the third — all good players, but it’s difficult to know whether they can help the team win next season.

-Possibly figuring that rookies won’t be able to help much this season given that offseason activities and training camp could be canceled and/or limited because of the novel coronavirus pandemic, Payton traded most of his choices.
-The problem with that approach is that he was essentially punting on one of the deeper draft classes in recent memory.
+Possibly figuring that rookies won’t be able to help much this season given that offseason activities and training camp could be canceled or limited because of the novel coronavirus pandemic, Payton traded most of his choices.
+The problem with that approach is that he was essentially punting on one of the deeper draft classes in recent years.

-Green Bay Packers: They entered this year’s draft, considered to have one of the best wide receiver classes in recent memory, with a glaring need at the position behind Davante Adams.
-They instead opted to use their first three picks on quarterback Jordan Love (Utah State), running back AJ Dillon (Boston College) and tight end Josiah Deguara (Cincinnati).
+Green Bay Packers: They entered this year’s draft, considered to have one of the best wide receiver classes in years, with a glaring need at the position behind Davante Adams.
+They instead opted to use their first three picks on Utah State quarterback Jordan Love, Boston College running back AJ Dillon and Cincinnati tight end Josiah Deguara.

 Of course, the most controversial decision was the move to trade up for Love with the 26th pick.
-Not only does it signal to Aaron Rodgers that he might not be around once his contract expires after the 2023 season, but not addressing wide receiver in the first round — or at all — will make it more difficult for Rodgers to lead the Packers back to the Super Bowl in the final years of his career.
+Not only does it signal to Aaron Rodgers that he might not be around once his contract expires after the 2023 season, but not addressing wide receiver in the first round — or at all — will make it more difficult for him to lead the Packers back to the Super Bowl in the final years of his career.

 All Rodgers has at wide receiver is Adams and free agent addition Devin Funchess, who didn’t work out last year in Indianapolis.
 Dillon is a power back who figures to be a complementary runner to Aaron Jones, who broke out last season as a dual running/receiving threat.